Mange/rofi-emoji/README.md

 | Insert | wtype        | Wayland                 |

 You only need to install the ones required for your environment and usage.
-Note that in order to use `insert` mode you must also install a copy adapter as copying is also happening on `insert` as a fallback.
+Note that in order to use `insert` mode you must also install a `copy` adapter as `insert` also copies as a fallback.

 ## Installation